minkxx/LMS/README.md

 ### Note
 Ensure that the MySQL server is running and the database credentials in the `.env` file are correct before running the project.

+## Acknowledgements

+I would like to express my sincere gratitude to my teacher, [Mr. Tarun Kumar Sharma](https://github.com/ownway08), for their invaluable guidance and support throughout this project.
+Your expertise and encouragement have been instrumental in the successful completion of this Library Management System.

+I would also like to thank my teammates, Shrestho Nath, and Papiya R.Das, for their hard work, dedication, and collaboration.
+This project would not have been possible without your contributions and teamwork.

+Thank you all for your support and assistance in making this project a success.

 ## Contributing
 We welcome contributions to improve the LMS.
 Please fork the repository and create a pull request with your changes.